rust-lang/book/src/ch19-03-advanced-traits.md

 `Millimeters` to add `Millimeters` to `Meters`</span>

-To add `Millimeters` and `Meters`, we specify `impl Add<Meters>` to set the value of the `RHS` type parameter instead of using the default of `Self`.
+To add `Millimeters` and `Meters`, we specify `impl Add<Meters>` to set the value of the `Rhs` type parameter instead of using the default of `Self`.

 You’ll use default type parameters in two main ways: